d2s/Documentation/_posts/2018-04-11-Snapshots.md

 ![](/images/RsyncOSX/master/snapshots/snapdemo1.png)

 All 17 snapshots are about 150,000 files and catalogs.
 Most of them are [hardlinks](https://en.wikipedia.org/wiki/Hard_link) only.
-If all snapshots was expanded there should be about 16 times more data stored in my NAS.
+If all snapshots was expanded there should be about 16 times more data stored on my NAS.
 Only changed or deleted files are stored.
 Files which are not changed or deleted are hardlinked only.

 ![](/images/RsyncOSX/master/snapshots/snapdemo2.png)

-## Snapshot administration
+## Snapshot administration - delete and keep snapshots

 Deleting snapshots is a **destructive** operation and should be performed with care.
-More info about deleting snapshots see last in page.
+It is important to have a plan about which snapshots to keep and which snapshots to delete.
+RsyncOSX utilizes a simple plan for delete and keep snapshots.
+The is based upon three parts:

+- the current week
+- the current month
+- previous months (and years)

+In current and previous months the user has to select which day of week to keep.
+Default day is Sunday.
+See [plan](/Plansnapshots) for more info about plans.

+The user can also select by hand, which snapshots to keep and delete.

 ## Utilizing Snapshots